kubermatic/docs/content/kubermatic/master/architecture/logging_monitoring_alerting/customization/_index.en.md

 * Dashboard providers (telling Grafana where to load dashboards from)
 * Dashboards themselves

-In all cases you have two general approaches: Either take the Grafana Helm chart and place additional files into the existing directory structure or leave the Helm chart as-is and use the `values.yaml` and your own ConfigMaps/Secrets to hold your customizations.
+In all cases, you have two general approaches: Either take the Grafana Helm chart and place additional files into the existing directory structure or leave the Helm chart as-is and use the `values.yaml` and your own ConfigMaps/Secrets to hold your customizations.
 This is very similar to how customizing the seed-level Prometheus works, so if you read that chapter, you will feel right at home.

 ### Datasources